mvt-project/mvt/docs/ios/records.md

     Backup: :material-check:
     Full filesystem dump: :material-check:

 This JSON file is created by mvt-ios' `WhatsApp` module.
-The module extracts a list of WhatsApp messages from the SQLite database located at *private/var/mobile/Containers/Shared/AppGroup/\*/ChatStorage.sqlite*.
+The module extracts a list of WhatsApp messages from the SQLite database located at *private/var/mobile/Containers/Shared/AppGroup/\*/ChatStorage.sqlite*, along with one record per chat session (marked with `"record_type": "chat_session"`) containing the first and last interaction dates of each conversation.
+Chat sessions produce `chat_first_message` and `chat_last_message` timeline events, and group chats additionally produce a `group_created` event.
+A chat session's last-message date can postdate its newest stored message when the most recent messages in the chat were deleted.

 If indicators are provided through the command-line, they are checked against the extracted HTTP links.
 Any matches are stored in *whatsapp_detected.json*.